-The fuse is located on the front of the junction box on the right side of appliance.
+The fuse is located on the front of the junction box next to the red call light.
 The fuse will blow should a short occur and shut off power to the appliance.
+When describing the location of a component, it is always AS YOU FACE THE FRONT OF THE APPLIANCE.